 Before looking forward to a ransomware data recovery solution, it is essential to have a better understanding of Ransomware.
-Read on to know more about Ransomware data recovery.
+Read on to learn more about Ransomware data recovery.

-- Ransomware is malicious software (Malicious software – A superset of all the types of software like viruses, worms, etc., intended to secretly harm a computer, and/or the data stored in it).
+- Ransomware is malicious software (Malicious software – A superset of all the types of software like viruses, worms, etc., intended to harm a computer secretly, and the data stored in it).

 - It gets executed on a PC via malicious download or visiting a malicious/compromised website or by any other infected computer on the same network.

-- Ransomware generally encrypts the data, and/or block your device and are intended to force you to pay a ransom to the attacker in-lieu of decrypting the data or unlocking the device.
+- Ransomware generally encrypts the data, blocks your device, and is intended to force you to pay a ransom to the attacker in lieu of decrypting the data or unlocking the device.
 The device could be a PC, an Internet of Things (IoT) device, or a mobile device.

-- It can seize your access and can control your Internet of Things (IoT) device.
+- It can seize your access and control your Internet of Things (IoT) device.

 1: Locker Ransomware

-The ransomware that locks your system and demand a ransom to grant you access is categorized as locker ransomware.
+The ransomware that locks your system and demands a ransom to grant you access.

-This type of ransomware encrypts your files and coerce you into paying a specified amount of money to decrypt your files.
+This type of ransomware encrypts your files and coerces you into paying a specified amount of money to decrypt your files.

 3: Scareware Ransomware

-The malicious actor bombards the victim’s system with pop-ups stating that the system is infected with a virus.
+The malicious actor bombards the victim’s system with pop-ups stating that the system is having a virus.
 It asks the victim to pay for the anti-virus that would remove this virus.

 4: Android Mobile Device Ransomware